In this article, we will see a comparison of steganography tools in images. We will use Aletheia to determine which tools are harder to detect.

 For each of the methods, 500 cover images (with no hidden message) and 500 stego images (with hidden information, as per the payload indicated on the chart) were used.

-Results in Bitmaps
+Results in Uncompressed Images

 LSB replacement (OpenStego, OpenPuff)